blund/blur/README.md

 The C code is generated in the `gen.c` file, from an AST describing its structure.
 This function performs an addition, and then calls a function with the result of that addition.
 This style is known as *continuation-passing style*, or CPS.

+### Holes
 There are two sentinel values in this code, `0x3e7a91bc` and `0xe2d9c7b1843a56f0`.
 These are arbitrary values set to denote the *holes*, or values in the machine code we want to replace during the copy-and-patch compilation.
 When *cutting the stencil*, a program inspects the machine code for this functions, and identifies where these values are.
 They are marked respectively as a 32-bit hole and a 64-bit hole.

-When compiled, we get the following machine code.
+When this function is compiled, we get the following machine code:
 ```
 0000000:       81 c6 [ bc 91 7a 3e ]              add    $0x3e7a91bc,%esi
 0000006:       48 b8 [ f0 56 3a 84 b1 c7 d9 e2 ]  movabs $0xe2d9c7b1843a56f0,%rax